i4Ds/STIXCore/docs/idb_versioning.rst

 IDB Versioning
 ==============

 After a new IDB Version has been released it should be added to stixcore.
-All awailable IDB versions to stixcore are managed in the file `stixcore\data\idb\idbVersionHistory.json`
+All available IDB versions to stixcore are managed in the file `stixcore\data\idb\idbVersionHistory.json`

 Follow the instructions to publish a new IDB `2.26.36` version